-Deep Fusion is now available - but only for developers in the iOS 13 beta.
+Deep Fusion is now available.
 Here's what you need to know about Apple's latest camera feature.

 What is Deep Fusion?

 Deep Fusion is essentially Apple's version of neural image processing.

 It's not yet available for everyday iPhone 11 users to try themselves.
 Apple says it will follow in an over-the-air software update, but it's probably already the iPhone 11's most interesting feature.

 Deep Fusion uses the iPhone 11's A13 Bionic processor and neural engine for its machine learning prowess.
 The phone camera takes nine shots (two groups of four, prior to pressing the shutter) and one longer exposure (at the point of press, at various shutter settings).
 It then automatically looks through these shots and selects the best combinations and composites them for the sake of sharpness.

 This is also a clever way to help negate image noise - that multi-coloured dotting that can appear in images.
 As noise won't appear identically in each frame, the system will be able to select the least noise-ridden parts into the image for a cleaner, sharper result.
 Apple is looking to use processing, rather than cramming pixels onto a sensor, to produce its best results.

 Deep Fusion is not visible; there’s no indicator in the camera app, photo roll, or even in the EXIF data.
 The iPhone 11's standard wide-angle lens (which has Apple’s enhanced Smart HDR for bright to medium-light scenes and Night mode for dark scenes) uses Deep Fusion in the background for medium to low-light scenes.
 The tele lens uses it, too, but the ultrawide lens does not support it.

 And it all takes about a second longer than, say, an Smart HDR image, which means the feature won't work in burst mode.

 As for how well it works in the real world, we'll have to wait and see.